nichoth/ssc-server/README.md

 This is a server/social-network for hosting images. `ssc-server` because it is based on `ssb`, and the lower-level library [ssc](https://github.com/nichoth/ssc).

 This uses a 'federated' server model, which means that anyone can host a server that participates in the network.
 SSB was an experiment with database replication and with using a merkle-dag in a more general and replicable way.
-As such some issues around p2p nerworking were never addressed.
+As such, some issues around p2p nerworking were never addressed.
 Like for example every peer in the network is a 'full' peer, or 'thick' style client.
 This means that every peer stores the full merkle-list for everyone that the peer is following.
-This means that when a new peer joins the network and follows some people, there is a long waiting time while the database downloads and indexes *all the messages* from peers that you follow.
+So when a new peer joins the network and follows some people, there is a long waiting time while the database downloads and indexes *all the messages* from peers that you follow.
 Also your client machine must have enough storage space for everything.
-And this is limited to one machine per user.
+And it is a direct one to one relationship of users:machine.
 There's no using the same account on your laptop and phone.

 The ssc model makes that part better because it does assume *some trust* between you and a server.
 This means that your browser is once again a 'thin' client, just *browsing* a collection of data that the server stores (the server has a full merkle-log of data).
 This is the one place where trust is significantly different than `ssb`.
 Thinking about an evil server operator, if you know that clients request like 20 messages at a time, you could return a bogus message for message 1/20, then the following merkle list could still match up and it could be whatever I want since the browser doesn't have a full merkle-list.
 (The browser is able to independently verify the merkle-list on it's own, but starts with the earliest message that it knows about, not the absolute first message)